kaist-avelab/K-Radar/readme.md

 ## Uniqueness of K-Radar: The World's First and Largest 4DRT

-K-Radar is the **world’s first** and **largest** publicly available autonomous driving 4D Radar dataset that provides full **RAED (Range–Azimuth–Elevation–Doppler)** data as a **4D Radar tensor (4DRT)** without any loss of dimensionality.
+K-Radar is the **world’s first** and **largest** publicly available autonomous driving 4D Radar dataset that provides full **RAED (Range–Azimuth–Elevation–Doppler)** data as a **4D radar tensor (4DRT)** without any loss of dimensionality.

 The characteristics of existing 4D Radar datasets are as follows:
 1) Most provide **sparse point cloud representations** pre-processed from raw tensor, which leads to performance degradation in 3D object detection due to sparsity.
-2) Even when released in tensor form, as shown in the [`Uniqueness of K-Radar`](./docs/uniqueness.md) page, the datasets were collected with real 4D Radar sensors but only **partial RAED dimensions (2D or 3D tensor)** were included for public release.
+2) Even when released in tensor form, as shown in the [`Uniqueness of K-Radar`](./docs/uniqueness.md) page, the datasets were collected with real 4D radar sensors but only **partial RAED dimensions (2D or 3D tensor)** were included for public release.
 3) To date, only **K-Radar and RaDelft** provide full 4DRT across all RAED dimensions, with **K-Radar being the largest dataset** in terms of scale.

-For points (1) and (2), it is widely understood that most 4D Radar hardware providers restricted external release of raw tensor data due to **technology protection and security policies**, which made it difficult to access complete 4DRT.
+For points (1) and (2), it is widely understood that most 4D radar hardware providers restricted external release of raw tensor data due to **technology protection and security policies**, which made it difficult to access complete 4DRT.

 K-Radar overcame these technical and policy barriers by **publicly releasing full 4DRT data for the first time**, enabling high-quality training for more accurate and robust object detection and tracking.